tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step8_externaldocs_object.md

 Try executing a request in the version above and look at the result.
 In the result, locate the `temp` value in the `main` object.
 Then take a break by going outside to evaluate whether the temperature outside matches the response.

 {: .tip}
-You can actually insert any valid path to an OpenAPI specification document into the "Explore" box in Swagger UI (assuming it's using a version that supports your version of the spec), and it will display the content.
+You can insert any valid path to an OpenAPI specification document into the "Explore" box in Swagger UI (assuming it's using a version that supports your version of the spec), and it will display the content.
 For example, you could insert `https://petstore.swagger.io/v2/swagger.json` (then click **Explore**) and it would show the Petstore API.

 {% include random_ad.html %}